Attached

 LAW ENFORCEMENT

 Jacob Briggs with Canadian Co.
-Sheriffs Office
+Sheriff’s Office

 OK Dept. of Environmental Quality Criminal Investigations Unit